ppr-game/PPR/README.md

 Open the game and go to `Settings -> Graphics -> Colors`, click the buttons on the right to choose the color scheme

 ### How to create custom color schemes
-The same as fonts but there's only one file in a folder (`colors.txt`), you can copy one of the default color schemes and use it as a template
+The same as fonts but there's only one file in a folder (`colors.txt`), you can look for the default color schemes for an example

+(`# some text` is a comment and is ignored by the game)

 ## Custom sounds
 ### How to install custom sounds